jank-lang/jank/book/src/getting-started/01-installation.md

 # Installation
-jank has continuous builds for macOS, Ubuntu, and Arch.
+jank has continuous builds for macOS, Ubuntu, Arch, and Windows.
 These builds are bleeding edge and you're encouraged to update regularly.
 If you're on any of the supported systems, you can install jank using your system's package manager.
 If not, you can still [build jank yourself](https://github.com/jank-lang/jank/blob/main/compiler+runtime/doc/build.md).